johanberntsson/PunyInform/documentation/technical/techreport.md

 ### `_ParseToken`

+The format of `_ParseToken` is compatible with `ParseToken` for Inform 6 compatibility, but takes an extra argument, p_phase, to indicate the current phase. `ParseToken` is mentioned in DM4 and can be used by games to provide custom parsning, so keeping the same format allows also PunyGames to offer this functionality.

-The format of `_ParseToken` is the same as `ParseToken` for Inform 6 compatibility. `ParseToken` takes two arguments, token type and token data, and returns the object number or a failure code (`GPR_FAIL`, `GPR_MULTIPLE`, `GPR_NUMBER`, `GPR_REPARSE` or `GPR_PREPOSITION`).
-In addition, `_ParseToken` also takes p_phase to indicate the current phase.
+The first two arguments are the same as `ParseToken`: token type and token data.
+The routine returns the object number or a failure code (`GPR_FAIL`, `GPR_MULTIPLE`, `GPR_NUMBER`, `GPR_REPARSE` or `GPR_PREPOSITION`).

 `_ParseToken` handles each token type differently.
 If it is a preposition, then it checks if the current word in the input is a match, and returns `GPR_PREPOSITION`.
 If not, it returns `GPR_FAIL`.
 It handles topics and numbers in a similar way, using `_ParseTopic` and `TryNumber` to update `consult_from`, `consult_words`, `parsed_number`, and `special_word` as needed.

 Nouns are more complicated.
 If the expected token is a single noun, then `_GetNextNoun` is called and the object is returned.
 Before returning it makes sure that `CREATURE_OBJECT` only matches something animate, and `HELD_OBJECT` tries to pick up objects if not carried by the player.

-However, if the expected token is a `MULTI*_OBJECT` type, then the routine calls `_GetNextNoun` and the object into the `multiple_objects` array.
-However, if `_getNextNoun` has detected a plural noun, then `which_object` holds all objects that partially matches ("books") and these objects are copied into `multiple_objects` instead.
-It is also possible that it is a single `all`, in which case `_AddMultipleNouns` is called to fill `multiple_objects` wih all reasonable objects that are in scope.
+However, if the expected token is a `MULTI*_OBJECT` type, then the routine calls `_GetNextNoun` and stores the object number in the `multiple_objects` array.
+However, if `_GetNextNoun` has detected a plural noun, then `which_object` holds all objects that partially matches ("books") and these objects are copied into `multiple_objects` instead.
+It is also possible that it is a single `all`, in which case `_AddMultipleNouns` is called to fill `multiple_objects` with all reasonable objects that are in scope.
 The routine uses look-ahead to handle lists of noun phrases separated by commas or "and".
 It also detects the "all but X" pattern, and sets `parser_all_except_object` if found.

 ### `_GetNextNoun`

-`_GetNextNoun` takes the current input position and phase, and returns the object number for the next noun if no problem occured.
+`_GetNextNoun` takes the current input position and phase, and returns the object number for the next noun if no problem occurred.
 In addition ot the return value it will also update `parser_action`.

 `_GetNextNoun` first skips articles and "all", so it can parse noun phrases such as "all books", "the bird", and "an apple".
 It then checks if the current word is a pronoun such as "it" or "him".
 If it is a pronoun, a suitable objects has been referred to before so the parser knows who or what to refer to, and that object is still in scope, then the routine returns the object associated with the pronoun.